 Volunteer benefits and support may include:

-- Introducing young people and families to conservation and hiking
+- Introducing students to conservation and hiking

 - Raising awareness and increasing participation in physical activity